openjournals/joss/docs/editing.md

 Finding reviewers can be challenging, especially if a submission is outside of your immediate area of expertise.
 Some strategies you can use to identify potential candidates:

 - Search the [reviewer spreadsheet](https://bit.ly/joss-reviewers) of volunteer reviewers.
 When using this spreadsheet, pay attention to the number of reviews this individual is already doing to avoid overloading them.
-- Ask the author(s): You are free to ask the submitting author to suggest possible reviewers by using the [reviewer spreadsheet](https://bit.ly/joss-reviewers) but also people from their professional network.
+- Ask the author(s): You are free to ask the submitting author to suggest possible reviewers by using the [reviewer spreadsheet](https://bit.ly/joss-reviewers) and also people from their professional network.
+In this situation, the editor still needs to verify that their suggestions are appropriate.
 - Use your professional network: You're welcome to invite people you know of who might be able to give a good review.
+- Search Google for related work, and write to the authors of that related work.
 - Ask on social networks: Sometimes asking on Twitter for reviewers can identify good candidates.
+- Check the work being referenced in the submission:
+  - Authors of software that is being built on might be interested in reviewing the submission.
+  - Users of the the software that is being submission be interested in reviewing the submission
+- Avoid asking JOSS editors to review: If at all possible, avoid asking JOSS editors to review as they are generally very busy editing their own papers.

 Once a reviewer accepts, the handling editor runs the command `@whedon assign @username as reviewer` in the `PRE-REVIEW` issue.
 Add more reviewers with the command `@whedon add @username as reviewer`.